Henry Eppes

-Henry Eppes (September 16, 1830 or 1831 – January 26, 1903) was an American politician and minister who was born into slavery.
-He served seven terms in the North Carolina Senate.
-He also served as a delegate for Halifax County to North Carolina's 1868 Constitutional Convention.
+Henry Eppes (September 16, 1830 or 1831 – January 26, 1903) was an American politician and minister.
+Despite being born into slavery, he served seven terms in the North Carolina Senate and also served as a delegate for Halifax County to North Carolina's 1868 Constitutional Convention.

 Early life

 Eppes was born enslaved in Halifax County, North Carolina on September 16, 1830 or 1831.
 Halifax County was part of North Carolina's "black belt", where the African American population outnumbered the white population.
 The county was also infamous as a "hotspot for criminal violence against former slaves."

 Eppes did not have a formal education but taught himself to read and write.
 He married Lavina Knight and had 13 children with her.
 He worked as a brick mason, plasterer, and Methodist minister.

 Career

 After the Civil War, Eppes worked as a registrar for the Freedmen's Bureau and attended the State Equal Rights League Convention of Freedmen in 1866.
 He also worked as a brick mason and plasterer.
 In 1867, the North Carolina Republicans selected Eppes to be a statewide campaign speaker.
 Eppes was elected to serve as a delegate for Halifax County in North Carolina's Constitutional Convention in 1868.
 He was one of 13 colored delegates.
 He served on the body's Committee on Homesteads.

 Also in 1867, the Union military government appointed Eppes to work as a registrar.
 He was also appointed to be a justice of the peace for Halifax County in 1869.

 Eppes was elected to the North Carolina Senate for the term beginning 1868, representing Halifax County.
 He was one of 13 colored men to serve that legislative term.
 The 1868 legislature met in two sessions.
 In the first session, Eppes served on the Committee on Corporations and the Committee on Privileges and Elections, and a special committee for locating a state penitentiary.
 In the second session he served on the Committee on Agriculture and a special committee for roads.
 During the term of the 1870 legislature he served on the Committee on Agriculture.

 Eppes' legislation supported the rights of African Americans.
 In March 1869, he proposed legislation for equal access to public conveyances; however, his bill did not pass.
 In August 1868, Eppes supported a bill authorizing the creation of a state militia, arguing such a force could help curtail political violence.
 In February 1871 he opposed legislation redrawing the Nash–Edgecombe county line.